estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D41
+Oops… this should’ve been combined with D40.
+New project.
+Design stuff.
+Basic layout in code.
+Blah blah blah.

 ### R1D40
 iOS and Swift.
 Started a new project.
 A little bit of code and some time spent on the design. (forgot to tweet this yesterday)